Masters of Chaos

-The exhibition is designed in three main sections; imperfect order, the mastery of chaos and catharsis, and analyses the notion of chaos through different negotiation methods put in place to contain it.
+The exhibition is designed in three main sections; imperfect order, the mastery of chaos and catharsis and analyses the notion of chaos through different negotiation methods implemented to contain it.

 "Masters of Chaos" presents objects, costumes and representations from great anthropological collections but also the works of contemporary artists such as Annette Messager, Jean-Michel Alberola and Thomas Hirschhorn.

-The exhibition is designed in three main sections: imperfect order, the mastery of chaos and catharsis.
+The exhibition is structured by three main sections: imperfect order, the mastery of chaos and catharsis.
 The installations by contemporary artists (Thomas Hirschhorn, Anne Charlotte Finel, Annette Messager, Jean-Michel Alberola etc.) which give a form of "legibility" to signs and behaviours that we thought ourselves to be free of, set the stage and lead into each themed room.

 the chaos of the world

 From the outset the swollen terrestrial globes of Outgrowth, a piece by Thomas Hirschhorn, give an overview of the disturbances of the world.

 Death, suffering, natural disasters and wars are proof of the imperfection of the world and of the perceived impotence of the gods of established religions, their silence or their distance.